 The first half of the thesis presented the work done in the field of urban morphometrics to date, used as a basis for the formulation of hypothesis and research questions made in the previous chapter.
 The following chapter 6 is the first of the three chapters which focus on operationalising top-level ideas and answering questions posed in chapter 5.

 The aim of this chapter is to lay the building blocks for morphometric analysis out.
 It focuses on morphometric elements of urban form, their relation to traditional morphological elements and range of possible issues from conceptual to practical ones.
-To overcome some of them, this chapter introduces the concept of morphological tessellation as the smallest spatial unit to be used instead of the plot.
+To overcome some of them, this chapter introduces the concept of morphological tessellation as the smallest spatial unit of analysis.
 The critical question which needs to be answered is the way of combining all elements together, as literature offers a range of potential frameworks, but few of them are explicitly defined, and minimum has the ability to link all elements and their aggregations together.

 Structurally, the following chapter is divided into five major sections.
 Section starts with the introduction of analytical representation of urban form, covering fundamental morphometric elements of urban form and their aggregations into larger features.
 The specific focus is on the issues related to the plot as the smallest spatial unit and potential use of morphological tessellation.
 In its second part, the section follows with the overview of analytical frameworks (), i.e. the ways how to combine elements and their aggregations into a singular schema.
 Section builds on the previous in a proposal of a relational framework of urban form for comprehensive morphometric applications, relying on topology and morphological tessellation.
-To ensure that tessellation holds as a spatial unit, the rest of the chapter is dedicated to empirical experiments assessing its ability to replace plot and the potential of topological aggregation in comparison with other location-based methods.
+To ensure that tessellation holds as a spatial unit, the rest of the chapter is dedicated to empirical experiments assessing its ability to capture the same information as plot and the potential of topological aggregation in comparison with other location-based methods.
 Hence section outlines the method of testing and section presents the results of the empirical study.
 The chapter concludes with a short discussion of presented results and paves the way to the application of relational framework and tessellation in chapter 7.

 Analytical representation of urban form